 - £15-20,000 – scheduled flight, stretcher and doctor escort from Australia

 It is usually cheaper to buy travel insurance yourself rather than using the site where you are booking your holiday.
 (Use one of the many comparison websites).
 Remember that it is now illegal for any site to automatically add any additional payments which appear as a default option.

 Notify the insurance company as soon as possible of your wish to claim.
-If you are dissatisfied with the offer or rejection follow the tips and outline your reasoning.
+If you are dissatisfied with the offer or rejection follow the Top 20 tips for effective complaining and outline your reasoning.
 If you remain dissatisfied contact the Financial Ombudsman.